enenra/ersa/README.md

 * This contains a research tree for all vanilla blocks, but also allows other modders to create their own research trees using this and Equinox' Extendable Research System's features in a streamlined manner.
 * All the required definitions file entries necessary to set up a research tree for this mod can easily be created in the provided comprehensive Google Spreadsheet.

-You can find a short demo video of the development version [here](https://youtu.be/1aVTD505Qwk).
+You can find a demo video here: [ERSA Demonstration](https://www.youtube.com/watch?v=EyulLFf8eV4)

 ## More Information
 Visit the wiki: [ERSA Wiki](https://github.com/enenra/ersa/wiki)